Gimb0/Gimb0.github.io/_pages/about.md

 Welcome to CyRace, a blog to document my progress in learning all things Cyber.

+The complimentary GitHub Repo that will contain all the practical examples can be found [here](https://github.com/Gimb0/CyRace).

 ## Main areas of interest

 - Automation